EX Dr. Gilles collection, Germany, acquired prior to

 Lazreg, L.M.
 Stirling, and J.P.
 Moore (eds.), Leptiminus

-(Lamta), Report No. 4.
-The East Cemetery:
+Report No. 4.
+The East Cemetery: Stratigraphy,

-Stratigraphy, Ceramics, Non-Ceramic Finds and
+Ceramics, Non-Ceramic Finds and Bio-Archaeological

-Bio-Archaeological Studies, Journal of Roman
+Studies, Journal of Roman Archaeology Suppl.
+110

-Archaeology Suppl.
-110 (Portsmouth 2021), Fig.
+(Portsmouth 2021), Fig. 5.58.
+Excellent

-5.58.
-Excellent condition.
-An uncommon form,
+condition.
+An uncommon form, and RARE in

-V1638 $275
+this state.
+Ref# V1638 $275

 This lot previously sold here